 Most of our Customers that are doing propensity scoring are using an add-on called Data Workbench.
 It’s an advanced analytics tool that feeds into Adobe Analytics.
 You can create a lead score within Adobe Analytics by assigning that to individual users to drive personalization, But for propensity scoring, most are using Data Workbench.

 I would echo that Clay, Workbench is the place for modeling.
 You could certainly do some simple scoring within a calculated metric within Adobe Analytics and there is a lot of power that exists there, but true modeling will be with something for a product like Workbench that you can then push out into the other tools.

 Q: Related to Workspace, some folks found it to be a little bit slow when they’re navigating, Are there ways to speed it up?
 Are there any minimum requirements that will help people leverage Workspace more efficiently?

 I know for myself, when I’ve used it, if I have a lot of extensions enabled in my browser to help me monitor tags, that can definitely slow down the browser quite a bit with a more complex page.

 I can’t speak to the system requirements, but I’ve found that there’s definitely a limit to how much you can expect a browser to process.
 What I mean by that is, within Workspace, you can build out multiple freeform tables or panels that exist within it, and you can collapse those.
 So I can have about 10-15 panels, like tabs within an Excel sheet, and the more of those that are there, the more your browser has to keep track of.
 I have run into the issue where I just tried to do too much!
 It doesn’t happen a ton, but my solution has been to remove things that I’m not looking at anymore, or that I don’t need, to improve that.

-Meet the experts virtually at our Analytics Rising conference on October 11.
-Click here for more information.
+Meet the experts virtually at our annual Analytics Rising virtual summit.